web-infra-dev/modern.js/website/builder/src/en/guide/faq/general.md

 If you need to build a library or UI components, it is recommended to use the [Modern.js module tools](https://modernjs.dev/docs/start/library).

-## Will Builder support turbopack?
+## Will Builder support Turbopack?

-[turbopack](https://turbo.build/pack) is the rust-powered successor to webpack, we will continue to pay attention to it.
+[Turbopack](https://turbo.build/pack) is the rust-powered successor to webpack, we will continue to pay attention to it.

-At present, turbopack only supports use in next.js.
-When turbopack can be used independently, and the completion and community ecology reach a certain level, we will consider supporting it for sure.
+At present, Turbopack only supports use in next.js.
+When Turbopack can be used independently, and the completion and community ecology reach a certain level, we will consider supporting it for sure.

 ## Will Builder support vite?